-4.2.1 Notes to Candidates/Students
+- 4.2.1 Notes to Candidates/Students - i.

-- i.
 Each candidate shall be responsible for noting any changes taking place in the examination time table. - ii.
 The candidates shall be at the examination room 30 minutes before starting the examination. - iii.
-No candidate shall be allowed to enter the examination room 30 minutes after the starting time. - iv.
-No candidate shall be allowed to bring unauthorized material into the examination room or any Surrounding premises; including toilets.
-In this regulation unauthorized material prohibited or surrounding premises in the examina tion room includes the following:
+No candidate shall be allowed to enter the examination room 30 minutes after the starting time.

+In this regulation unauthorized material prohibited or surrounding premises in the examination room includes the following:

 - a.
-Any hand written or printed material

-- b.
-Crib notes (answers)

-- c.
-Cellular or mobile phones, Computers, CD players, VCD/DVD

-- d.
-Radios, Radio cassette or other types of cassette players

-- e.
-Alcoholic drinks, drugs

-- f.
-Purses, bags

-- g.
-Jackets, coats, "Mitandio", "Kanga", "Kitenge", all forms of clothes assisting in hiding unauthorized materials

-- h.
-Programmable calculators

-i.
-Any other materials as may be specified by the University authorities from time to time.
+Any hand written or printed material - b.
+Crib notes (answers) - c.
+Cellular or mobile phones, Computers, CD players, VCD/DVD - d.
+Radios, Radio cassette or other types of cassette players - e.
+Alcoholic drinks, drugs - f.
+Purses, bags - g.
+Jackets, coats, "Mitandio", "Kanga", "Kitenge", all forms of clothes assisting in hiding unauthorized materials - h.
+Programmable calculators - i.
+Any other materials as may be specified by the University authorities from time to time. - v.

-- v.
 No candidate shall be allowed to leave the examination room 10 minutes before the ending of examination session. - vi.
 No candidate shall be allowed to leave the examination room temporarily (e.g. to toilet) without an escort when the examinations are in progress. - vii.
 All candidates shall be required to sign the attendance register. - viii.
-Candidates shall be required to observe any general instructions that may be given by an invigilator and note carefully any instructions that appear at the head of the examination paper, such as those indicating the number of questions to be attempted. - v.
-No candidate shall be allowed to leave the examination room 10 minutes before the ending of examination session. - vi.
-No candidate shall be allowed to leave the examination room temporarily (e.g. to toilet) without an escort when the examinations are in progress. - vii.
-All candidates shall be required to sign the attendance register. - viii.
-Candidates shall be required to observe any general instructions that may be given by an invigilator and note carefully any instructions that appear at the head of the examination paper, such as those indicating the number of questions to be attempted. - ix Examinations shall be held on the dates shown on the timetable and all papers shall be sat on the time specified.
-Any changes shall be communicated to students. - x The duration of the question papers, shall be the time shown on the paper shall have to be followed where contradictions arise. - xi.
-No candidate shall be allowed to borrow examination tools/materials such as pens, calculator, correction fluid, rubber, ruler, etc. from another candidate during the examination.
-Borrowing from others is interpreted as cheating and is therefore NOT allowed.
-Where borrowing is necessary, the candidate shall strictly communicate with the invigilator. - xii.
-Leaving the examination room to look at pre-hidden notes is a breach of examination rules and regulations. - xiii Before leaving the examination room, every candidate shall make sure that the top cover of the answer book is filled properly.
+Candidates shall be required to observe any general instructions that may be given by an invigilator and note carefully any instructions that appear at the head of the examination paper, such as those indicating the number of questions to be attempted. - 4.2,2 If a student fails the special examination, no supplementary examination shall be issued instead the course shall be carried- over.